Haven’t you heard? The National Steps Challenge Season 6 is about to begin, on 1 October 2021! This will run through 31 March 2022.

-Now heartland uncles and aunties will have something to do in between episodes of Yanxi Palace!
+Now heartland uncles and aunties will have something to do in between episodes of Vincenzo!

 If you have no clue what this whole “HPB step challenge” thingy is, but are intrigued by rumours of a free wearable steps tracker and shopping vouchers just for walking around, you’ve come to the right place.

 This article is NOT sponsored by the Health Promotion Board.
 Don’t anyhow say me.
 I’m just very committed to getting freebies from the government.

-The National Steps Challenge is free for all members of the public to participate in, as long as you’re aged 17 years old and above and have a valid NRIC or FIN number.
+It’s free for all members of the public to participate in, as long as you’re aged 17 years old and above and have a valid NRIC or FIN number.

 - Download the HPB Healthy 365 app